Blairgowrie RFC: Establishing a home: the Coupar Sports Ground pitch (1983–1990)

+Mid-1990s to early 2000s: junior rugby and continued development

 In the early 1990s, with the appointment of SRU Development Officers, B. Walton and B. McLeod met with Ian Robertson, the Development Officer for their district, to push for the formation of junior rugby in Blairgowrie.
 In 1993, a meeting of interested parents at the Ryefield Hotel led to the inauguration of the Junior Section, with N. Harding installed as President.
 This foundational work paved the way for the later establishment of the "RAM's" junior section.

 Further notable matches at the ground included a Midlands District match between North & Midlands U18 and Glasgow U18 teams in December 1994, and a game between Blairgowrie Over 35s and Edinburgh Academicals Over 35s in April 1995.

 In October 1997, a Ladies team was fielded by the club, marking a significant expansion of its playing opportunities.
 Also in October 1997, a second pitch was created, and floodlights were installed on the West touchline to facilitate evening training.
 The posts for this new pitch were supplied by R. Donaldson and transported to the site by W. Leszkowski's truck, driven by T. Edwards.

 The club celebrated its 20th Anniversary Dinner at the Red House Hotel on October 21, 2000.

 Originally, Blairgowrie RFC played friendly matches, with fixtures arranged at an annual meeting of Club Fixture Secretaries.
 The club was persuaded by Scottish Captain David Leslie to drop the "HSFPs" (High School Former Pupils) suffix from its name, after which it officially became affiliated with the SRU.
 At some point, a league structure for Scottish rugby evolved, integrating the club into competitive league play.

-The club engaged in several tours to Northern Ireland, staying at the Europa Hotel, and also undertook multiple tours to Wales.
-Annual Golf Outings also became a tradition.
-The annual pre-season "Tens Tournament" was established in August, which later evolved into the "Ale & Rugby Festival."
-Now held annually in August, and this year 2025 will be the 15 year Anniversary.
+In 2001 the Club Committee raised over £25,000 which was used to refurbish the clubhouse under the auspices of the then president Nigel Harding, Treasurer Duncan MacRae and long serving committee member and player Ralph Donaldson who has probably been one of the most significant contributors to the Club’s survival over the years.
+The newly furbished club was officially opened in May 2001 by Sir William MacPherson of Clunie, a long standing supporter of the Club, following a match against Watsonians Rugby Club led by former British Lion and Scottish Internationalist Scott Hastings.

+In 2003/04 Blairgowrie went on to win the Midlands League Division B.

+In 2007/2008 Blairgowrie went on to win the Scottish Hydro Electric Caledonia Midlands League Division 2 scoring 546 points in the process while only conceding 102 points in total.

+In 2009 the Blairgowrie Rugby Club Constitution was revised.